 Over the years many fields have been observed in X-rays, and typically, the observations are taken to study one particular object.
 However, there are almost always other objects in these fields (i.e., serendipitous sources) that the primary study does not focus on.
 These sources remain unstudied and their parameters eventually get placed into X-ray catalogs.
 Over the long observing lifetimes of Chandra and XMM-Newton (~20 years each) the number of sources in these catalogs has built up to about 850,000 sources, with a large fraction (>90%) of them, especially the faint sources, remaining unstudied.
 We are currently building a multi-wavelength pipeline (nicknamed MUWCLASS) that uses machine learning algorithms to classify these sources and search for unique outliers.
 Often times these faint sources cannot be classified with just the X-ray data alone, so we cross-match our X-ray sources with data at other wavelengths (e.g., optical, near-infrared, infrared) to aid in the classification process.

-The code will eventually be made public and you can check for updates here.
+The code is now publicly available here and the accompanying paper can be found here.
 We have also used our code in several fields to search for X-ray counterparts to TeV gamma-ray sources including HESS J1616-508, HESS J1741-302, and HESS J1809-193.

 Many interesting objects, such as low-mass X-ray binaries, form at higher rates in Galactic star clusters than they do elsewhere in the Galaxy.
 This has prompted us to search for and classify X-ray sources in middle aged Galactic clusters.
 This can oftentimes be more easily accomplished if there is multi-wavelength data (e.g., Hubble optical or infrared, Spitzer) accompanying the X-ray data.
 Above is an infrared image from Hubble of the Galactic cluster Glimpse-C01.
 We have used both the Hubble infrared and Chandra X-ray data to understand the nature of the X-ray sources in this cluster (see here for more details).